marijnh/Eloquent-JavaScript/18_http.md

 {{index "ampersand character"}}

 The ((question mark)) indicates the end of the path part of the URL and the start of the query.
-After that follow pairs of names and values, corresponding to the `name` attribute on the form field elements and the content of those elements, respectively.
+It is followed by pairs of names and values, corresponding to the `name` attribute on the form field elements and the content of those elements, respectively.
 An ampersand character (`&`) is used to separate the pairs.